AnthonyCxx/Notes-and-Writeups/C#/ExceptionHandling/ExceptionHandling.md

 In this example, I used a [_lambda expression_](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/lambda-expressions) as the [_predicate delegate_](https://www.tutorialsteacher.com/csharp/csharp-predicate#:~:text=Predicate%20is%20the%20delegate%20like,a%20boolean%20%2D%20true%20or%20false.) for the _Array.Exists(**_array_**, **_predicate_**)_ method.
 A predicate delegate is just a simple expression that returns true or false based on whether the given criteria.
 Here, I used a lambda expression as the criteria instead of declaring a whole function.
 Together, the lambda expression and predicate just take the string at the current index
-(str) and check whether it is equal to the string 'a non-existant item'.
+(_str_) and check whether it is equal to the string 'a non-existant item'.
 Since no item is equal to 'a non-existant item', the _Array.Exists()_ method returns false, which then throws the custom 'ItemNotFoundException' exception.

 ## Finally

-## Try...Catch Example

-## Try...Throw...Catch

-## Try...Finally Example

-### Try...Catch...Finally Example